-Following an independent review of our governance structure, and proposals for a new structure to deliver our new and ambitious corporate strategy, we have redefined the roles and responsibilities of our board and committees, and appointed a number of new non-executives.
+Following an independent review of our governance structure, and proposals for a new structure to deliver our new and ambitious corporate strategy, we have redefined the roles and responsibilities of our board and committees, and appointed a number of new non-executive directors.

-The review of our governance arrangements, has resulted in the creation of three new, specialised committees, serving our customers and overseeing our capital investment and treasury activities, and the redefinition of our other committees overseeing our key business areas of risk, health and safety, and audit.
+The review of our governance arrangements, which we commissioned Altair to carry out, has resulted in the creation of three new, specialised committees, serving our customers and overseeing our capital investment and treasury activities, and the redefinition of our committees overseeing our key business areas of risk, health and safety, and audit.

-We began our search for new members in the summer, looking inside and outside the housing sector to make sure we attracted the level of skills and quality of experience we needed.
+We began our search for new members in the summer, looking inside and outside the housing sector to ensure we attracted the level of skills and quality of experience we needed.
 We received over 120 applications, and have since made a number of appointments.

 One of the critical new appointments to the Accent Board, and the customer experience committee, is a long standing Accent resident with a wealth of governance experience, who came through the recruitment process.

-Speaking about our new governance, our Chair Tom Miskell said: “We are delighted with our new governance arrangements, and with the wealth of new skills and experience our new members are bringing to the Accent Board and our committees.
+Speaking of the new appointments, Accent Group Chair Tom Miskell said: “We are delighted with our new governance arrangements, and with the wealth of new skills and experience our new members are bringing to the Accent Board and our committees.
 Over the coming months, I am really looking forward to working with our new and existing members to deliver our new framework, and our key objectives around fantastic service, new homes, investment and borrowings, which will help us make our mark in responding to the housing crisis, and ensure we remain a caring, ambitious and innovative organisation with our customers at the heart of everything we do."